Pu'er tea: Wholesale

 Twelve tǒng are referred to as being one jiàn (件), although some producers/factories vary how many tǒng equal one jiàn.
-A jiàn of tea, which is bound together in a loose bamboo basket, will usually have a large batch ticket (大 票; pinyin: dàpiào) affixed to its side that will indicate information such as the batch number of the tea in a season, the production quantities, tea type, and the factory where it was produced.
+A jiàn of tea, which is bound together in a loose bamboo basket, will usually have a large "batch ticket" (大票; pinyin: dàpiào) affixed to its side that will indicate information such as the batch number of the tea in a season, the production quantities, tea type, and the factory where it was produced.

 Aging and storage

 Pu'er teas of all varieties, shapes, and cultivation can be aged to improve their flavor, but the tea's physical properties will affect the speed of aging as well as its quality.
 These properties include: